-- 2. Changing the pathway and qualification within the same qualification system - 3.
+- 1. Progressively accumulating learning - 2.
+Changing the pathway and qualification within the same qualification system - 3.
 Changing the pathway and qualification from one system to another. - 4.
 Formalizing achieved learning outcomes - 5.
 Progressing or upgrading a qualification

 In fact, the first learning perspective "Progressively accumulating learning" is a very important objective for the projects' target group.
-Many migrant care workers are working as home carers and have very little free time during their time frame, when trainings usually take place.
+Many migrant care workers are working as home carers and have very little free time in the mornings or afternoons, when trainings courses usually take place.
 Furthermore, many migrants have family commitments which make it difficult for the learners to participate in a full-time learning programme.
 Thus, the concept of units is extremely useful, since the units are grouped into learning outcomes which are smaller than a full qualification and therefore facilitate the accumulation of learning over a longer period of time.
 Once all units have been achieved, the award of the qualification may follow automatically.
-Or a certifying authority might wish to condition the award of the qualification with a requirement that learners must successfully complete a final assessment.
+Or a certifying authority might wish to condition the award of the qualification with a requirement that learners must successfully complete through a final assessment.
 This assessment would indicate that they are capable of combining the knowledge, skills and competences from all units in view of a more complex product or project, as for instance in a workplace internship.